Pulham St Mary: RNAS Pulham and the "Pulham Pigs"

 In 1912 under conditions of secrecy a large base, RNAS Pulham, was constructed for the operation of airships.
 The airships were locally given the nickname of "Pulham Pigs".
 RNAS Pulham operated as a Royal Navy base until 1918 when it was transferred to the new Royal Air Force.
 In 1917 two large steel-framed sheds were erected and in 1919 a 120 ft-high mooring mast joined them.
 Following its historic both-way Atlantic crossing the R34 returned to Pulham.
 The large rigid airships R33, R36 and R38 also visited.
 The base's airship hangar was dismantled in 1928 and re-erected at Cardington.
 In the early 1920s a radio direction finding station was located there that helped give accurate position reports for aircraft flying to Croydon airport.
 The base became disused in the early 1930s after the crash of the R101 when all work stopped in Britain on airships, although it continued as an RAF property until 1958.

 During World War II it was a dump for crashed aircraft from all over the east of England; parts were salvaged for reuse.
 Munitions testing was also conducted on the site.

 Transport

-The 38A bus service run by FirstGroup runs between the village of Harleston and Norwich City Centre, passing through the village.
+As of May 2024, the 36A/B bus service run by FirstGroup links the town of Harleston and Norwich City Centre, passing through the village; on weekdays there is a limited 584 service to Diss, run by Simonds CountryLink.